The Role of Nursing Bridge Programs

 This is where sector based initiatives come in, with an aim to facilitate upward mobility for workers while simultaneously making the workforce itself more robust.
 Sector based initiatives are focused partnerships between employers, workers, educational institutions, not for profits, and other entities aligned to achieve a goal that benefits each party.
 In theory, they are-if you think back to A & P-successful multi-member symbiotic relationships.

-According to NNSP, there are key characteristics to a sector initiative, which include:
+According to NNSP, the key characteristics to a sector initiative include:

 - An intense focus on multiple industry employers within a regional labor market